• Overview

 Integration type

-The HCL DevOps Plan plug-in supports scheduled events integration which are listed in the following table.
+The DevOps Plan plug-in supports scheduled events integration which are listed in the following table.

 Name Description